COR1999/covid_case/readme.md

 ## Testing
 #### Styling
 1. Check that all success buttons are styled the same.
-2. I checked my css file to make sure that i removed use of px and replaced it with REM. :heavy_check_mark:
+2. I checked my css file to make sure that I removed use of px and replaced it with REM. :heavy_check_mark:
-3. I check all html files for inline styling to see if i could move this styling into a bootstrap class. :heavy_check_mark:
+3. I check all html files for inline styling to see if I could move this styling into a bootstrap class. :heavy_check_mark:
 4. I check that there was consistent use of buttons across the site.
-I navigated to each page to see if i was using the correct button classes on each page. :heavy_check_mark:
+I navigated to each page to see if I was using the correct button classes on each page. :heavy_check_mark:
 5. I checked each page for a consistent  color scheme. :heavy_check_mark:

 #### Navbar